johnburns87/John-Burns-CV/README.md

 info@cronindesigns.ie
 @cronindesigns

-Tony Cronin – Managing Director – Cronin Designs
-+353 1 415 1230
-info@cronindesigns.ie

-__“His design skills are of a very high standard and unusually his programming skills are of an even higher standard”.__
+__“His design skills are of a very high standard and unusually his programming skills are of an even higher standard”.__ - Tony Cronin